What Is ODC — Offshore Development Center? How To Set Up An Offshore Software Development Center in Vietnam?

 These centers become top choices for many enterprises due to the benefits they bring.

 If you have ever considered outsourcing your IT or software development projects, an offshore development center (ODC) might be an option for you.

-An offshore development center is a development company that provides you with software development services but located in another country.
+An offshore development center is a development company that provides you with software development services but is located in another country.
 It is deemed that this type of company is a subsidiary of your main company.

 The country in which ODC is located has much lower living standards compared to the country in which the holding company is located.

 So how is it different from outsourcing?

 ODC is slightly different from software outsourcing.
 ODC provides services or products and it’s located in another country while outsourcing is a service that offers some certain services or products from a third party company, the geographical location might not be a critical factor.

 The main purpose of outsourcing is to increase productivity and focus on other important tasks while saving cost can be one of the reasons but it is not the fundamental cause.
 On the other hand, ODC’s primary cause is to help reduce the company’s expense by utilizing the cost difference between the two countries.

-However, both ODC and outsourcing (especially offshore) share the same interest: get access to a large talented developers pool with lower costs for development services, allows enterprises saving funds and speeding up the productivity in recruiting, optimizing accounting, human resource, and office budgets.
+However, both ODC and outsourcing (especially offshore) share the same interest: get access to a large talented developers pool with lower costs for development services, allows enterprises to save funds and speeding up the productivity in recruiting, optimizing accounting, human resources, and office budgets.

 ODC can provide various services like building a software development team based on your requirement, project-based development, testing services, setting up separate ODCs for clients.